 The baby shows long before he starts crying that he is ready to feed.
 His breathing may change, for example.
 Or he may start to stretch.
 The mother, being in light sleep, will awaken, her milk will start to flow and the calm baby will be content to nurse.
 A baby who has been crying for some time before being tried on the breast may refuse to take the breast even if he is ravenous.
 Mothers and babies should be encouraged to sleep side by side in hospital.
 This is a great way for mothers to rest while the baby nurses.
 Breastfeeding should be relaxing, not tiring.

-Artificial nipples should not be given to the baby.
 There seems to be some controversy about whether "nipple confusion" exists.
 Babies will take whatever method gives them a rapid flow of fluid and may refuse others that do not.
 Thus, in the first few days, when the mother is producing only a little milk (as nature intended), and the baby gets a bottle (as nature intended?) from which he gets rapid flow, he will tend to prefer the rapid flow method.
 You don't have to be a rocket scientist to figure that one out, though many health professionals, who are supposed to be helping you, don't seem to be able to manage it.
 Nipple confusion includes not just the baby refusing the breast, but also the baby not taking the breast as well as he could and thus not getting milk well and /or the mother getting sore nipples.
 Just because a baby will "take both" does not mean that the bottle is not having a negative effect.
 Since there are now alternatives available if the baby needs to be supplemented (see handout #5 Using a Lactation Aid, and handout #8 Finger Feeding) why use an artificial nipple?

-No restriction on length or frequency of breastfeedings.
 A baby who drinks well will not be on the breast for hours at a time.
 Thus, if he is, it is usually because he is not latching on well and not getting the milk which is available.
 Get help to fix the baby's latch, and use compression to get the baby more milk (handout #15 Breast Compression).
 This, not a pacifier, not a bottle, not taking the baby to the nursery, will help.